NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/SelfSupervisedDepthEstimationSurgery/README.md

 1. Run the Monodepth2 on the colonoscopy dataset.
-1. Train the optical flow network on the coloscopic dataset
+1. Train the optical flow network on the colonoscopic dataset
 1.

 ## Progress and Next Steps

-1. Run the model on the coloscopic dataset.
+1. Run the model on the colonoscopic dataset.
 2. Run TransUnet
 3. Replace the TransUnet in Monodepth2 and run on the dataset